jcoliz/yofi/README.md

 For serious developers, there is an Azure Pipelines definition file included, [azure-pipelines-dotnet.yml](/azure-pipelines-dotnet.yml).
 You can host your build service on Azure Dev Ops, then create an Azure Pipeline to build and release updates to your Azure App Service.

+Also see the full list of [Dependencies](/docs/Dependencies.md) taken by the project.

 ## Give feedback